owaits/ScreenMonkey.Help/reference/clipSettings/cutCopyPaste.md

 Remove a clip and place it in the clipboard.

 ## Copy
-Place the clip in the clipboard.
+Place the clip into the clipboard.

 ## Paste
 Create a new clip from the clipboard.
 Paste must be used on an empty dashboard slot.